moseshoskins.com, home page of The Waytoomany Travelpix Collection

 Nothing endures but change.
 There is nothing permanent except change.
 All is flux, nothing stays still. -Heraclitis

-During summer humidity as maybe the pandemic was ending, Hoskins remained holed up in his Outerboro apartment in front of the fan in his boxers involved in putting together a website exclusively featuring his travel photos.
-Culling through thousands of images from discs and memory cards was a trip of itself, likely an indefinite project, perhaps to continue until the dirtnap — improbably ever to be fully completed... so, for what it is, welcome to The Waytoomany Travelpix Collection :
+During summer humidity I spent many days/daze here at my Outerboro apartment in my boxers in front of the fan involved in putting together a website exclusively featuring my travel photos.
+It has made for a good trip out of here of itself, culling through thousands of images from discs and memory cards.
+This is an indefinite project, perhaps to continue until the dirtnap improbably ever to be completed... so, for what it is, welcome to the Waytoomany Travelpix Collection:

-For Hoskins, as a visualist, world travel is existentially enriching to an extent that is not adequately relayed verbally — "one picture is worth a thousand words" even as a low resolution 'snapshot'.
+World travel is existentially enriching to an extent that is not adequately relayed in words — and I subscribe to the adage that "one picture is worth a thousand words" even as low resolution "snapshots".

 Ozymandias